thejasvibr/the_cocktail_party_nightmare/README.md

 ### Requirements:
-The code runs on a range of Python 2.7 versions.
-The code runs on Windows and Linux.
+The code runs on a range of Python 2.7 versions and should run on Linux and Windows systems.
-To replicate the development environment exactly - install the following versions in your conda/virtual environment.
 All simulation results generated for the paper were done on a Ubuntu 18.04.3 LTS virtual machine.
 The code was also tested and developed on a Windows 7 system.
+To replicate the development environment exactly - install the following versions in your conda/virtual environment.

 Python 2.7.15